“How Can A Skinny Guy Build Muscle?” – Here’s What You Need To Know

 So kilojoules matter.
 But so do the sources of those kilojules, Aragon says.
 More food means higher levels of glucose circulating in your blood.
 That creates metabolic stress, leading to inflammation, and inflammation can lead to a whole host of problems, including cancer and cardiovascular disease.
 So trying to build a more muscular body with junk food is like trying to build a log cabin with wood drenched in lighter fluid.

 Aragon directed me towards whole grains, which provide fibre that may help regulate blood glucose, and foods rich in antioxidants and omega-3 fatty acids to fight inflammation.
+Including these in your diet is one way how a skinny guy can build muscle.
 But I still dreaded the answer to my next question: How much will I have to eat?

 Myth 3: He has to eat till he bursts